Access your Pro+ Content below.

 The dangers of 3-D printing

-This article is part of the February 2013 Vol. 11 No. 12
+This article is part of the Storage magazine issue of February 2013 Vol. 11 No. 12

-Use 3D printing to build your own data storage array.
-Or get a 3D printer and watch your storage array fill up with data.
+Use 3-D printing to build your own data storage array.
+Or get a 3-D printer and watch your storage array fill up with data.
 Jon Toigo provides his thoughts on the subject.
-A while back I read an article in a tech publication that discussed the concerns of toy companies regarding knock-offs of their popular toys being made by do-it-yourselfers using 3D printing.
-The article detailed how an increasingly inexpensive 3D printer -- capable of converting a computer-aided design (CAD) model of an object into a physical (three-dimensional) version of the object by depositing layer upon layer of hardening plastic material -- was being used to "print" things like Lego building blocks and Hasbro Transformers characters.
+A while back I read an article in a tech publication that discussed the concerns of toy companies regarding knock-offs of their popular toys being made by do-it-yourselfers using 3-D printing.
+The article detailed how an increasingly inexpensive 3-D printer -- capable of converting a computer-aided design (CAD) model of an object into a physical (three-dimensional) version of the object by depositing layer upon layer of hardening plastic material -- was being used to "print" things like Lego building blocks and Hasbro Transformers characters.
 I kept the article in my file folder of topics to track just in case I ever needed another Optimus Prime figure.
-I was reminded of this clipping when my dear wife told me recently that she wanted one (a 3D printer, not a Transformers figure) as a holiday or birthday present.
+I was reminded of this clipping when my dear wife told me recently that she wanted one (a 3-D printer, not a Transformers figure) as a holiday or birthday present.
 It shouldn't have surprised me that she was ...

 Find out the 14 best data storage products in Storage magazine's/SearchStorage.com's 2012 Products of the Year competition.

 Despite the benefits of virtualizing servers and desktops, admins often struggle to support storage for virtual environments.
 Here's what vendors are doing to address the problem.

 While often overlooked, there's a lot happening with network storage technologies to keep up with the ever-increasing I/O demands coming from virtualized servers and storage.

 Our most recent Storage magazine survey finds that 35% of respondents use multiple cloud-based backup services and have an overall average of 13 TB of data in the cloud.